Age has no reality

 — Gabriel García Márquez

 Ah, but the physical world is so real and powerful to us; it’s the “very persistent illusion” that Einstein described.
-Even if we agree with Márquez, or at least want to agree with him, we are likely to find ourselves at the mercy of fatigue and frustration as our physical bodies weaken with age.
+Even if we agree with Márquez, or at least want to agree with him, we may find ourselves at the mercy of fatigue and frustration as our physical bodies weaken with age.

 Yet it can take so little to open our eyes to the truth of the bold words quoted above.
 The refreshment of a spring breeze, the notes of a beautiful song, the laughter of a baby — in seconds we are young again inside, if only for a moment.
 Our essence is indeed resistant to the passage of time, and this is a powerful argument for the author’s assertion that our inner lives are eternal.